Load data from cloud storage: Google Cloud Storage

 To create a stage, do the following:

-1. In the open worksheet, place your cursor in the CREATE OR REPLACE STAGE lines, specify a name, the storage integration you created, the bucket URL, and the correct file format, then select Run.
+1. In the open worksheet, place your cursor in the CREATE STAGE lines, specify a name, the storage integration you created, the bucket URL, and the correct file format, then select Run.
 For example:

 CREATE OR REPLACE STAGE cloud_data_db.gcs_data.gcsdata_stage